saeed-anwar/CoinNet/README.md

 <p align="center">
   <img width="500" src="https://github.com/saeed-anwar/CoinNet/blob/master/Figs/Table1.PNG">
 </p>
-Quantitative comparison: Comparison of our method with state-of-the-art methods on train-test split of 30%-70%.
+Comparison of our method with state-of-the-art methods on train-test split of 30%-70%.
 All results reported as top-1 mean accuracy on the test set

 #### Ablation Study
 <p align="center">
   <img width="500" src="https://github.com/saeed-anwar/CoinNet/blob/master/Figs/FeaturesEffect.PNG">
 </p>
-Input features effect: Comparison of different input features combinations to our CoinNet.
+Comparison of different input features combinations to our CoinNet.
 Our network is robust to the change in the input features such as generated via ResNet50 (r50), DenseNet161 (d161) and Vgg19.

 <p align="center">
   <img width="350" src="https://github.com/saeed-anwar/CoinNet/blob/master/Figs/VocabularyInfluence.PNG">